 To My Star is a Korean BL drama about a famous celebrity who goes into hiding after he's rocked by a public scandal.
 In his hideout, he gets acquainted with his new roommate, an ordinary man who leads a modest, unassuming life.
 As they spend time together, a romance blossoms between these two roommates from very different walks of life.

-Carried by an energetic lead actor, To My Star manages to put a fun, vibrant spin to a classic and familiar love story.
-The plot plays out exactly as you’d expect, but it remains enjoyable nonetheless.
+Carried by an energetic lead actor, To My Star puts a fun, vibrant spin to a classic and familiar love story.
+The plot plays out exactly as you'd expect, but it remains enjoyable nonetheless.
 Overall, this BL series feels solid and well-rounded in every aspect.

 To My Star Summary